DNR Shooting Range Program (Wildlife Restoration)

 Who administers the program?

-At the local level, the Division of Outdoor Recreation administers the program through the Division of Fish and Wildlife.
+At the local level, the Division of Fish & Wildlife administers the program.
 At the federal level, it is administered by the U.S. Fish and Wildlife Service (USFWS).

 What types of projects may be funded?